VladimirAlexiev/crunchbase-fibo/README.md

 is a family of ontologies and a reference model for representing data in the financial world using semantic technologies.
 It is used in fintech Knowledge Graph (KG) projects because it offers a comprehensive and principled approach to representing financial data, and a wide set of predefined models that can be used to implement data harmonization and financial data integration.
-The 2022Q2 FIBO release consists of 290 ontologies (using 380 prefixes) that cover topics such as legal entities, contracts, agency, trusts, regulators, securities, loans, derivatives, etc.
+The 2022Q2 FIBO release consists of 290 ontologies using 380 prefixes (see [@garbaczReasoningFIBOOntology2022] and [@allemangInfrastructureCollaborativeOntology2021] for details) that cover topics such as legal entities, contracts, agency, trusts, regulators, securities, loans, derivatives, etc.
 FIBO's reach and flexible ontological approach allow the integration of a wide variety of financial data, but it comes at the price of more complex representation.